isc-projects/kea/doc/guide/dhcp4-srv.rst

 Note that we have defined the options to belong to a new option space (in this case, "isc").

-The next step is to define a regular DHCPv4 option with our desired code and specify that it should include options from the new option space:
+The next step is to define a regular DHCPv4 option with the desired code and specify that it should include options from the new option space:

 ::